-She looked ished from my pres- one word out of five, and out the window.
+ished from my pres- one word out of five, and out the window.
 "It ence.
-I shrugged, then I understood none of what will be a clear night." roast hen into the began to conjure up images, "Good.
-At sunset, things that I had not seen please present your-It took me some before in my entire life, yet self at the stage on the green.
+I shrugged, then I understood none of what will be a clear night." followed the scent of I heard.
+Even so, my mind Her chin roast hen into the began to conjure up images, "Good.
+At sunset, things that I had not seen please present your-It took me some before in my entire life, yet self at the stage on the time to notice the were strangely familiar. green.
 The rest will take care of itself."